Intuit Logo

 Intuit Logo History

 Over more than forty years of development, Intuit has become a successful corporate software manufacturer.
 Not only has it significantly expanded its range of business applications, but it has also refined its system of visual symbols.
-Its logo has evolved, turning from a red inscription with a roughly executed drawing into an elegant wordmark in blue.
-It looks very simple and contains no abstract images, yet it holds great significance for the software developer.
+Its logo has evolved, moving from a red inscription with a roughly executed drawing to an elegant blue wordmark.
+It looks very simple and contains no abstract images, yet it is significant for the software developer.

 What is Intuit?

-Intuit is a U.S. company specializing in the development of business applications.
-It owns Mailchimp, an automation service for marketing; Credit Karma, a financial management platform; QuickBooks for accounting software; and other web products designed for organizations.
-Founded in 1983 in Palo Alto, its main office is now located in Mountain View, California.
+Intuit is a U.S. company specializing in developing business applications.
+It owns Mailchimp, an automation service for marketing; Credit Karma, a financial management platform; QuickBooks, an accounting software platform; and other web products designed for organizations.
+Founded in 1983 in Palo Alto, it now has its main office in Mountain View, California.
 There is also a Canadian division of Intuit with offices across the country.

 1983 – 2008